 Call for submissions

-We are looking for more submissions!
+We are looking for submissions!

 Who we are:

 We invite Athabasca University program and non-program CIS students, MAIS alumni, and students from other related graduate programs to submit unpublished works written in English: articles, reviews of books or websites, creative prose, poetry, multimedia projects, and any other submissions with an integrated focus.
+You do not need to be studying in Canada to submit your work.

 What are we looking for?